Mi605/hexchat-encrypt/README.md

-Simple symmetric encryption script to be used with the Hexchat IRC client.
+<b>Simple symmetric encryption script to be used with the Hexchat IRC client.</b>

-The goal with this project was to as simple as possible add symmetric encryption between two or more IRC users who shares a common password file.
-To avoid using external python libraries the script uses the openssl-commandline-client for encryption and decryption.
+The goal with this project was to as simple and slim as possible with only one file add symmetric encryption between two or more IRC users.
+To keep it simple without the need of installing external python libraries the script uses the openssl-commandline-client (https://wiki.openssl.org/index.php/Manual:Enc(1)) for encryption and decryption using 256 bit AES-CBC encryption.

+PASSFILE = "/path/to/password/file"